kuzudb/explorer/README.md

 ### Launch with Podman

-If you are using [Podman](https://podman.io/) instead of Docker, you can launch Kùzu Explorer by replacing `docker` with `podman` in the commands above.
+If you are using [Podman](https://podman.io/) instead of Docker, you can launch Kuzu Explorer by replacing `docker` with `podman` in the commands above.
 However, note that by default Podman maps the default user account to the `root` user in the container.
 This may cause permission issues when mounting local database files to the container.
 To avoid this, you can use the `--userns=keep-id` flag to keep the user ID of the current user inside the container, or enable `:U` option for each volume to change the owner and group of the source volume to the current user.

 For example: